Header photo by professional Orlando photographer Candi Hall

 Location: Magic Kingdom area.
 Address: 4510 North Fort Wilderness Trail, Lake Buena Vista, FL., 32830 Phone: (407) 824-2900, Fax: (407) 824-3508, Kennel: (407) 824-2735, Check-in: 3 PM for cabins and 1 PM for campsites.
 Check-out is 11 AM.
 Parking fee: $20 per night for the Cabins.
 Guests staying at the Campsites get complimentary standard parking for one vehicle.
 Check-in: 3 PM.
 Check-out: 11 AM.
 Resort Type: Moderate.

-Overview of The Campsites at Disney’s Fort Wilderness and The Cabins at Disney’s Fort Wilderness
+Overview of The Campsites at Disney’s Fort Wilderness, The Cabins at Disney’s Fort Wilderness, and Disney Vacation Club Cabins

 While the Cabins at Disney’s Fort Wilderness are considered a Moderate Resort, the campsites are considered a Value Resort.
 Since the two share resort facilities, we’ll cover them both here.